Best practices for storage and backups in Azure Kubernetes Service (AKS)

 - Good for archival or infrequently accessed data.

 Understand the application performance needs and access patterns to choose the appropriate storage tier.
 For more information about Managed Disks sizes and performance tiers, see Azure Managed Disks overview

 Create and use storage classes to define application needs

 Define the type of storage you want using Kubernetes storage classes.
 The storage class is then referenced in the pod or deployment specification.
 Storage class definitions work together to create the appropriate storage and connect it to pods.

 For more information, see Storage classes in AKS.

 Size the nodes for storage needs

-Best practice guidance - Each node size supports a maximum number of disks.
+Each node size supports a maximum number of disks.
 Different node sizes also provide different amounts of local storage and network bandwidth.
-Plan for your application demands to deploy the appropriate size of nodes.
+Plan appropriately for your application demands to deploy the right size of nodes.

 |Node type and size||vCPU||Memory (GiB)||Max data disks||Max uncached disk IOPS||Max uncached throughput (MBps)|

 In this example, the Standard_DS2_v2 offers twice as many attached disks, and three to four times the amount of IOPS and disk throughput.
 If you only compared core compute resources and compared costs, you might have chosen the Standard_B2ms VM size with poor storage performance and limitations.